bastings/bastings.github.io/index.md

 Hi, welcome to my website!
 My name is Jasmijn (she/her), and I'm a Research Scientist at Google.
 Currently I'm interested in the following topics within Natural Language Processing (NLP) / Computational Linguistics (CL):

-- Interpretability and analysis of NLP models
+- Interpretability and analysis of language models
 - Machine Learning for NLP
 - Efficiency / Efficient models